TLacault/configuration_tool/README.md

 <!-- Project Description -->
 ## Project Description

-* <strong>The objective of this project is to create a tool that could make configuration a bit easier.\n Some of the features I want to add :
+* <strong>The objective of this project is to create a tool that could make configuration a bit easier.
+Some of the features I want to add :
     - auto saving dotfiles, upload them on a git repo.
     - edit dotfiles / configuration files via a menu.